Zero-Lag MACD as a Confirmation Indicator

-We’ve chosen the Zero-Lag MACD (Moving Average Convergence Divergence) as our second choice.
-Over the years, there have been variations, tweaks to settings and calculations, but essentially, the math behind all MACD indicators revolves around the use of different moving averages.
+The Zero-Lag MACD (Moving Average Convergence Divergence) has undergone variations, tweaks to settings and calculations over the years, but essentially, the math behind all MACD indicators revolves around the use of different moving averages.
 And, like moving averages, the MACD was a staple among a handful of indicators found in a trader’s toolbox.

-The original MACD was developed way back in 1979 by a guy named Gerald Appel and, for the most part, was a pretty good thing, especially for stock traders who used it in various ways, but it had its limitations and was generally too slow for Forex traders, which we’ll point out shortly.
+The original MACD was developed way back in 1979 by a guy named Gerald Appel and, was a pretty good thing, especially for stock traders who used it in various ways.
+However, it had its limitations and was generally too slow for Forex traders.
+The Zero-Lag MACD was developed by John Ehlers and Rick Way in 2010, and we’ll be showcasing this below chart indicator as a zero cross, something many know and love.

 Advantages